lumina-desktop/lumina-docs/lumina.rst

 configured in order to give time to setup the screenshot.
 If you like the look of the taken screenshot, as shown in the preview, click the "Save" button to open a window where you can specify the name and location of the saved screenshot.

-.. note:: the "Print Screen" keyboard shortcut is set to run this utility by default.
+.. note:: The "Print Screen" keyboard shortcut is set to run this utility by default.

 .. index:: file manager
 .. _Insight File Manager: